kalhauge/fixnix/README.md

 # TODO's

+- [ ] Make an update function

+- [ ] Enable command line completions

+- [ ] Enable caching of commands.

+- [ ] Fix unpacking syntax

+- [ ] Make Github location easier to use with HEAD and interperations

+- [ ] Add E-Tag support: See [wiki](https://en.wikipedia.org/wiki/HTTP_ETag)

-- Make the parsers of the locations explainable.
+- [x] Make the parsers of the locations explainable.
 This means that any defined parsser will know how to print it-self.

   For example the github parser should produce, something like: